IMMIGRATION TO St. Kitts

 The real estate cannot be re-sold until 5 years after the purchase, and after that will qualify the next buyer for citizenship.

-Acquisition of citizenship under the SIDF option requires a contribution to the Sugar Industry Diversification Foundation.
+Acquisition of citizenship under the SGF option requires a contribution to the Sustainable Growth Fund.
 The contribution is in the form of a one-time payment, and there are four different categories:

-In each of these categories, the total amount includes all government and due diligence fees.
+In each of these categories, the contribution amount includes all government and due diligence fees.
 The documentation required for an application is reasonable and the application procedure is straightforward.
-The average processing time under the SIDF option is 3 - 4 months.
+The average processing time under the SGF option is 3 - 4 months.
 But with an additional fee involved we can speed up the procedure and get the passport within 60 days.

 List of Documents